junxit/us-congress-bills-111/metadata.md

 - 2009-12-08 — Introduced in Senate
 - 2009-12-08 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S12713)
 - 2009-12-08 — Sponsor introductory remarks on measure.
 (CR S12713)
+- 2010-03-04 — Amendment SA 3426 agreed to in Senate by Unanimous Consent.
+- 2010-03-04 — Amendment SA 3426 proposed by Senator Reid for Senator Levin. (consideration: CR S1206; text: CR S1206) To amend the resolving clause.
+- 2010-03-04 — Measure laid before Senate by unanimous consent. (consideration: CR S1206-1207)
+- 2010-03-04 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(text: CR S1206-1207)
+- 2010-03-04 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (text: CR S1206-1207)
+- 2010-03-04 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-03-04 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-03-04 — Senate amendment agreed to: Amendment SA 3426 agreed to in Senate by Unanimous Consent.
+- 2010-03-04 — Senate amendment proposed (on the floor): Amendment SA 3426 proposed by Senator Reid for Senator Levin.(consideration: CR S1206; text: CR S1206)
+- 2010-03-04 — Senate amendment submitted